 Public art exhibitions in parks include: Magnussen Park, Seattle, WA; Minoru Park, Richmond, BC; Tatlow Park, Renfrew Park, Queen Elizabeth Park and Charleson Park (International Symposium on Electronic Art - ISEA 2015) in Vancouver, BC.

-Her work is in a number of public and private collections including Canada, Germany, UK and USA.
+Works in public and private collections include: Canada, China, Germany, UK and USA.

 All content on this website © Wynne Palmer.
 Copyright infringements, including NFTs, will be prosecuted.